russmckendrick/records/content/albums/fundamental-2795738/index.md

 styles: ["New Wave", "Pop Rock"]
 ---

 Fundamental or Fundamental As Anything is the fifth studio album released by Australian rock/pop group, Mental As Anything.
 The album was produced by Richard Gottehrer and was released on Regular Records in March 1985.
-It peaked at #3 on the Australian Kent Music Report albums charts.
+It peaked at No. 3 on the Australian Kent Music Report albums charts.